Call: 988 and press 1 for the Military Crisis Line.

 - Don’t be sworn to secrecy but seek support.

 - Offer hope that alternatives are available but do not offer superficial reassurance.

-Most importantly, be prepared to act.
-Remove any lethal means, like weapons, drugs, or medications, and do not leave them alone.
+Most important, be prepared to act.
+Remove any lethal means, such as weapons, drugs or medications, and do not leave the at-risk person alone.